Possible effects of the “Buffett Rule” and higher taxes on the wealthy

 In August 2011, the New York Times published “Stop Coddling the Rich,” an opinion piece by billionaire businessman Warren Buffett in which he noted that his tax rate — 17.4% — was significantly lower than the 36% tax rate his non-wealthy colleagues typically paid.
 Buffett’s call to reconsider the tax rate for Americans earning more than $1 million a year — or “the Buffett Rule” — is reflected in the American Jobs Act of 2011.
 Among its provisions is a proposal to impose a 5.6% surtax on millionaires to help ensure that these high earners pay a higher percentage of income tax rate than less affluent citizens.
 But detractors interpret the bill as “class warfare” that will result in anemic job growth and personal savings rates.

-A 2011 report by the nonpartisan Congressional Research Service (CRS), “An Analysis of the ‘Buffett Rule’” (PDF), analyzes how taxable income is determined, the different tax rates paid by income, and how a surcharge on millionaires on job would affect creation and savings rates.
+A 2011 report by the nonpartisan Congressional Research Service (CRS), “An Analysis of the ‘Buffett Rule’,” analyzes how taxable income is determined, the different tax rates paid by income, and how a surcharge on millionaires would affect job-creation and savings rates.

 The report notes that this regressive dynamic in tax rates results from the following: “Higher-income taxpayers with low tax rates receive a very high proportion of the income from long-term capital gains and qualified dividends, which are taxed at low tax rates and not subject to payroll taxes.
 Lower-income taxpayers with relatively high tax rates receive most of their income from wages, which are subject to payroll taxes.”
 The tax rate on capital gains and dividends is typically 15%, and “almost 60% of all capital gains and dividends are received by taxpayers with income over $1 million.”